Facebook Group Dedicated To April The Giraffe Averts Suicide Attempt, Saves Woman’s Life

 The lady, reportedly in her 50s, said she was having a rough time, as she was prevented from seeing her infant grandson.
 A flurry of comments followed, reassuring the lady that all will be well.

-Meanwhile, the admins of “April Giraffe Friends”, who were alerted to the post, decided to take matters into their own hands.
+Meanwhile, the admins of “April Giraffe Friends,” who were alerted to the post, decided to take matters into their own hands.
 They sent her a text on Facebook Messenger.
 However, the lady did not respond.

 Concerned, the admins managed to pull up the woman’s details from her Facebook page and alerted the police.